captbaritone/grats/README.md

 ### @GQLField

-Within a `@GQLType` class, you can define GraphQL fields by placing a `@GQLField` directly before a:
+You can define GraphQL fields by placing a `@GQLField` directly before a:

 * Method declaration
 * Method signature
 * Property declaration
 * Property signature
+* Function declaration (with named export)

 ```ts
 /**